pyt-team/TopoNetX/README.md

 attributes and data, TopoNetX allows users to easily explore the topological structure of their data and gain insights into its underlying geometric and algebraic properties.
-From computing boundary operators and Hodge Laplacians on simplicial complexes, to performing higher-order adjacency calculations
+From computing boundary operators and Hodge Laplacians on simplicial complexes, to performing higher-order adjacency calculations.

 TopoNetX is similar to NetworkX, a popular graph package, but extends its capabilities to support a wider range of mathematical structures, including cell complexes, simplicial complexes, and